ANALYSIS-Freighters to the fore as planemakers bet on trade flows

 By Jamie Freed

-Nov 15 (Reuters) - A pandemic-driven boom in air cargo is providing an auspicious backdrop for Airbus and Boeing to launch new flying juggernauts, but longer-term trends - particularly the strength of the global economic rebound - will determine whether either succeeds.
+Nov 15 (Reuters) - A pandemic-driven boom in air cargo is providing an auspicious backdrop for Airbus and Boeing to launch new large freighters, but longer-term trends - particularly the strength of the global economic rebound - will determine whether either succeeds.

 Airbus AIR.PA bagged its first deal for the freighter version of its A350 jetliner at the Dubai Airshow on Monday - a model the European group hopes will break Boeing's BA.N long-held dominance of the market to fly goods.